Hire in Switzerland

 Employees are entitled to four weeks of paid annual leave per year, of which at least two weeks must be consecutive.
-Employees under the age of 20 are entitled to five weeks’ paid vacation and to four weeks over 20 .
-Where an employee has not yet completed one year’s service, their holiday entitlement is fixed pro rata.
+Employees under the age of 20 are entitled to five weeks’ paid vacation.
+If an employee has not yet completed one year’s service, their holiday entitlement is fixed pro rata.

 Carry Over Rules

-An employer cannot pay workers in lieu of granting them time to take annual leave, and unused leave generally cannot be carried over to the following year.
+An employer cannot pay workers in lieu of granting them time to take annual leave.
+Unused leave generally cannot be carried over to the next year.

-Swiss law requires employers to continue paying employees their full wages during illness for a certain period in proportion to increasing seniority: the minimum duration is three weeks during the first year of service, thereafter wages are to be granted for appropriately longer periods depending on the duration of the employment relationship and the particular circumstances.
+Swiss law requires employers to continue paying employees their full wages during illness for a certain period in proportion to increasing seniority.
+The minimum duration is set at three weeks in the first year of service.
+After that, wages are to be granted for appropriately longer periods.
+This amount will depend on the duration of the employment relationship and the particular circumstances.

-Case law of each Canton has determined how these “appropriately longer periods” are to be interpreted (the so-called “Bernese scale”, elaborated by the superior court of Canton Berne):
+Case law within in each Canton has determined how these “appropriately longer periods” are to be interpreted.
+The following is the so-called “Bernese scale,” as elaborated by the superior court of Canton Berne:

-during the first year of employment: 3 weeks of full salary
+- during the first year of employment: three weeks of full salary

-3 to 4 years: 2 months of full salary
+- Three to four years: two months of full salary

-5 to 9 years: 3 months of full salary
+- Five to nine years: three months of full salary

-Other agreements can be reached, but they must be specified in writing for a particular employee (e.g. in their employment contract), in the standard employment contract, or in a collective employment agreement.
-Consequently, most employers subscribe to an insurance for a daily allowance to be able to pay their employees 80% during prolonged absences due to illness.
-Wage continuation applies for the duration of the employee’s inability to work, but no longer than 720 days within 900 consecutive days.
+Other agreements can be reached but they must be specified and concluded in writing for each individual employee (e.g. in their employment contract), in the standard employment contract or in a CLA Consequently, most employers subscribe to an insurance for a daily allowance to be able to pay their employees 80% during prolonged absences due to illness.
+Wage continuation applies for the duration of the employee’s inability to work but no longer than 720 days within 900 consecutive days.